 - Data collection Waterwatch uses best practice in community monitoring and groups use a range of skills and equipment to investigate an issue, collect data and record results.
 By storing information on the NSW Waterwatch online database, natural resource managers can use the data for planning and managing waterways at the local and regional scale. - Monitoring projects Waterwatch may provide the tools and resources to assist individuals and community groups to monitor projects.
 These may range from the protection and management of wetlands, rivers and estuaries to the monitoring of water tables and groundwater as part of a salinity project. - Catchment planning Waterwatch can provide baseline data for natural resource management agencies and organisations when formulating management actions.
-At the farm scale, landholder planning will be enhanced by mapping water resources and managing waterways and water sources on the farm. - Education and capacity building Waterwatch can help develop a community understanding of catchment issues and processes that will lead to improved water quality and catchment health through provision of information, education and skills.
+At the farm scale, landholder planning will be enhanced by mapping water resources and managing waterways and water sources on the farm. - Education and capacity building - to develop a community understanding of catchment issues and processes that will lead to improved water quality and catchment health - to develop knowledge, skills and understanding in schools to meet curriculum outcomes.
+This may include the integration of Waterwatch as a tool to teach a range of subjects or as an environmental education activity.

-The monitoring objectives checklist in Section 3.1 can help you analyse your reasons for monitoring and decide what kind of monitoring will achieve your goals.
+The monitoring objectives checklist in Section 9.1 can help you analyse your reasons for monitoring and decide what kind of monitoring will achieve your goals.

-Can you develop partnerships in the delivery of Waterwatch?
+Can you develop partnerships outside the school?